 When you have reviewed the website, we hope that you will see the many benefits of joining WSRS so that you can develop your interest into a hugely fulfilling pastime.
 Why not join with the rest of us in capturing and listening to the sounds of nature to experience and learn more about the spectacular natural world about us.

 We look forward to meeting with you all.

 Network The Sound Network Prize goes to the best recording in the competition.

-In 2014 the prize was won by Tony Baylis for his superb Montekeleary Creek recording.
+In 2015 the prize was won by Pete Smith for his superb recording Spring In The Lammermuirs.
 To listen to the recording click here.

 Our Restricted Category competition was generously sponsored by Wildlife Watching Supplies with the gift of a voucher to spend on-line.
-The overall winner was a recording of Golden Jackal.
+The overall winner was Mich¸le Peron with a recording of Bush Stone Curlew.

 The inclusion of